About Kimberlyn Bloise Ceramics

 Kimberlyn Bloise is a ceramic artist who grew up in Monroeville, PA.
 She attended Mercyhurst University for Studio Art and received her MFA from Edinboro University of Pennsylvania.
 Kimberlyn makes work that revolves around material study and experimentation.
 She confronts ideas of anxiety and communication, and challenges what is considered functional or practical by the standards of traditional ceramics.

 Kimberlyn has spent time with many Pittsburgh-area arts centers, including Union Project, Radiant Hall, and Braddock’s Bathhouse Ceramics Studio.
-She completed a residency at Pittsburgh Center for Arts and Media in 2023, and she is currently an Assistant Professor at Indiana University of Pennsylvania.
-In addition to working with clay, she enjoys playing music, hiking, and spending time with her dog and cat, Sadie and Ernie.
+She completed a residency at Pittsburgh Center for Arts and Media in 2023, and she has served as part time faculty at PennWest University Edinboro, Indiana University of Pennsylvania, Seton Hill University, and Community College of Allegheny County.
+Kimberlyn is currently a studio artist at Eberle Studios in Homestead.
+In addition to working with clay, she enjoys playing music, pinball, hiking, and spending time with her dog and cat, Sadie and Ernie.